BrowserStackCE/browserstack-examples-pytest/README.md

     ```sh
     browserstack-sdk pytest -s src/test/suites/*.py --browserstack.config ./src/conf/browserstack_parallel.yml
     ```

+### Managing Parallelism in Your Test Suite and Running Tests on Browserstack

+Browserstack leverages pytest-xdist for internal test-level parallelization, allowing you to efficiently run your test suite across multiple BrowserStack browsers concurrently.

+-   Running Tests with the Required Parallelization:

+    To execute your entire test suite in parallel on multiple BrowserStack browsers, use the following command:

+    ```sh
+    browserstack-sdk pytest -n 3 -s src/test/suites/*.py
+    ```

 ### [Web application hosted on internal environment] Running your tests on BrowserStack using BrowserStackLocal

 #### Prerequisites